cncf/wg-serverless/workflow/spec/spec.md

 </table>

 Here we have an operation state with one action that executes a function call.
 For our example the function call results in a runtime exception.
-In the "onError" definition we state we want to catch all errors whose name ends in "Exception".
+In the "onError" definition we state we want to catch all errors with names ending in "Exception".
 If that happens, we want to workflow to continue execution with the "afterErrorState" state.

 Note that errors that don't match the expression may not be caught